 Here is some advice on how to get your heat press to do its job!
 I’ll also talk about some ways to get the best output from your press every time, so you can easily continue with all your sublimation adventures.

 Of the three variables, time, temperature, and pressure, pressure is typically the easiest factor to get in check.
 Nine times out of 10, you will want your heat press to be set to medium pressure.
 A medium pressure allows heat to distribute evenly across the product you are sublimating.
 It’s hugging your items tight, but just tight enough.
 Often, if your pressure is set too high, it can cause uneven spots on the surface of your products.
 Oppositely, if your pressure is too low, your sublimation may not turn out as vibrant as it should be.

-It’s getting hot in here, but not too hot
+Sublimation Temperature: It’s getting hot in here, but not too hot

 Temperature is everything!
-If you are pressing fabrics, the typical recommended pressure is 400 F. This temperature changes slightly for rigid-surface items.
+If you are pressing fabrics, the typical recommended temperature is 400 F. This temperature changes slightly for rigid-surface items.
 The recommended temperature for those is 385 F. The previous recommendation for hard-surface substrates was 400 F, and this would often result in the surfaces of products getting too hot and interfering with sublimation.
 It would sometimes lead to discoloration and put too much stress on the coating and the substrate itself.
 We have found that 385 F is the ideal temperature to get the most consistent output for hard-surface substrates, time and time again.

 Time is of the essence

 When it comes to how long to press an item, it gets a little more tricky.
 Unlike pressure, time is probably going to change with each product you sublimate.
 It’s much more challenging to generalize time since items can vary so widely.
 Sublimating a T-shirt, coaster, key chain, or mug?
 You guessed it, all different times!